Shougo/deol.nvim/README.md

 ## About

 Deol.nvim is a dark powered shell for Neovim.
-It is based on NeoVim or Vim terminal feature.
+It is based on Vim or Neovim terminal feature.

 Please read [help](doc/deol.txt) for details.